kketevani/kkapanadze/content/maps/header/index.md

 `I have created 3D maps of places where I have lived for more than a year`.

-_FYI: Don't forget to zoom in (click on country names) and wait a while; rendering may take sometime.
+_FYI: Don't forget to zoom in (after clicking on country names) and wait a while; rendering may take sometime.
 So be patient!
 Have a drink of water_ 🙂

 ## [Turkiye](https://drive.google.com/file/d/1UwEkX_xBbhT9jh0e52_7-IykFOHD3THP/view?usp=share_link)